andrelandgraf/andrelandgraf/contents/articles/2023-03-25_the_full_stack_of_the_web_platform.md

 ## Full stack apps

 Full stack is an overloaded term.
-When talking about web apps, full stack usually refers to the fact that both the client and the server are implemented as part of the same app.
+When talking about web apps, full stack usually refers to an application that consists both a of client and a server environment.

 MERN apps involve both a client-side React app and a standalone Express.js REST or GraphQL API server.
 Similarly, Jamstack promotes client-side apps that fetch data from REST and GraphQL APIs.

 Both architectures are clearly full stack.
-Conclusively, an application can be a full stack app without having a web server.
+Conclusively, an application can be a full stack app without a web server.

 That's where I want to emphasize the difference between full stack (has a frontend and a backend) and having access to the full stack of the web platform (owning the client and the web server runtime).

 This is a subtle but important distinction.
 A MERN or Jamstack app - when serving the frontend React SPA from a third-party CDN - has no access to the web server that receives the document requests.

 Of course, this is not a problem if we don't need the tools available on the server or if the CDN provides configuration options for the tools we need.
-However, configuration options do not provide the same level of control as implementing the underlying runtime ourselves.
+However, maybe it's time to reconsider the trade-offs of giving up the web server.

 ## Full stack apps + web server